kang295/Credit-Card-Customer-Segment/README.md

 - `MINIMUM_PAYMENTS`: Minimum payment amount made by user
 - `PRCFULLPAYMENT`: Percent of total charge paid by the user
 - `TENURE`: Credit card tenure of an user (가입 유지일)

+## Clusters and Insights per Groups 🙌🏻
+**Cluster 0**:
+For this group, offering products that incentivize full payments, such as cashback rewards, could be effective.
+Additionally, promoting low-interest rates on cash advances or providing offers that encourage more frequent use of the card for purchases could increase engagement.

+**Cluster 1**:
+For this group, offering products that incentivize full payments, such as cashback rewards, could be effective.
+Additionally, promoting low-interest rates on cash advances or providing offers that encourage more frequent use of the card for purchases could increase engagement.

+**Cluster 2**:
+Customers in this cluster might respond well to rewards that benefit frequent and high spenders, such as tiered rewards programs.
+Offers that encourage larger purchases or bonus points for installment purchases could also be appealing.
+Additionally, providing incentives for paying off balances could encourage more full payments.